mtrw/ReMIXTURE/README.md

 my_analysis$plot_h_optimisation() # Run 3 seems good
 ```

 The point of maximum multi-region clusters is another defensible 'objective' choice when the analysis aims to emphasise regional overlap.
-When in doubt, **a point approximately midway between these two** is a good bet and I aim for this to become the 'standard' paractice.
+When in doubt, **a point approximately midway between these two** is a good bet and I aim for this to become the 'stndard' paractice.

 A few other diagnostic plot options exist: